jlinoff/cmpds/README.md

 PASSED
 ```

+This tool has been tested on Mac OS X 10.11.6 and CentOS 7.2.
+It should run on any linux or BSD unix system.
+It will also probably run on Windows systems but I am unable to test that because I don't have one available.

 ## Example 1 - two datasets in one file

 Here is an example to make sense of it all.